 We are mainly interested in two different recessive ataxias, Friedreich ataxia (FA) and autosomal recessive cerebellar ataxia 2 (ARCA2), linked to two essential mitochondrial pathways: iron-sulfur cluster (ICS) biosynthesis and coenzyme Q10 (CoQ10) biosynthesis, respectively; FA belongs to the family of trinucleotide repeat disorders, which are caused by dynamic mutations that show instability (expansion/contraction) in the germline and in selective somatic cells.

 The autosomal recessive cerebellar ataxia 2 (ARCA2) is characterized by cerebellar ataxia and atrophy, and is associated with exercise intolerance.
 Most patients present a mild deficiency in CoQ10 in muscle biopsies.
-ARCA2 results from loss of function mutations in the ADCK3/COQ8Agene that encodes a mitochondrial protein with a regulatory role in CoQ10 biosynthesis.
+ARCA2 results from mutations in the ADCK3/COQ8A gene that encodes a mitochondrial protein with a regulatory role in CoQ10 biosynthesis.